AACTA President - Geoffrey Rush

 Yet like the Australian screen industry itself, Rush's career has been unconventional and unpredictable, and has flourished in spite of adversity.
 As he acknowledged in his rousing and hugely entertaining acceptance speech for the 2009 AFI Raymond Longford Award, an Australian career in the Arts is a hard road to travel; a road not properly mapped or signposted, and one where artistic achievement is rarely given serious attention in the mainstream media.

-As someone who has (in his own words) 'ridden shotgun alongside' the growth of the local industry, Geoffrey Rush is the ideal inaugural President of the Australian Academy of Cinema and Television Arts.
-Equally at home on the world stage as he is chatting to struggling thespians or first time filmmakers, Geoffrey Rush knows it is possible to champion the survival of local film schools and bravely ambitious art, even as you provide swaggering pleasure in a global popcorn franchise like Pirates of the Caribbean.
+As someone who has (in his own words) 'ridden shotgun alongside' the growth of the local industry, Geoffrey Rush is the ideal inaugural President of the Australian Academy of Cinema and Television Arts (AACTA).
+Equally at home on the world stage as he is chatting to struggling thespians or first time filmmakers, Geoffrey Rush knows it is possible to champion the survival of local film schools and bravely ambitious art, even as you provide swaggering pleasure in a global popcorn franchise like PIRATES OF THE CARRIBEAN.

 There is no one more suited than Geoffrey Rush to serve as President of AACTA, an Academy whose primary role is to identify, award, promote and celebrate Australia's greatest achievements in film and television.
 Geoffrey Rush knows what it is to be part of those great achievements, as well as understanding the issues and challenges that face those involved in our screen industries.